emendoza8/GVSU-CIS350-sportsmanship/docs/software_requirements_specification.md

 	1. R7: The roster shall only allow 9 players in the starting lineup and 7 players on the bench.
 	2. R8: The roster shall only allow 1 QB, 2 RB, 2 WR, 1 TE, 1 FLX, 1 K, and 1 D/ST in a starting lineup.
 	3. R9: The system shall allow any position player to be rostered at the FLX position, except for quarterback.
+4. Schedule System
+	1. R10: The schedule system shall include the dates and times of each upcoming game.
+	2. R11: The schedule system shall include stats and scoring of past games.
+	3. R12: The schedule system shall have a side display for the user's players who do not have a game in the current week.

 ## Non-Functional Requirements